stolksdorf/nomic-base/readme.md

 _— Peter Suber, The Paradox of Self-Amendment_

 ## how to play
+The goal of nomic is to win.
+But how you win can change with each move.
+Each action in this game changes the very rules of the game.
+In order to win you must be cunning, crafty, and diplomatic.

-All you need is a github account.
-All rules will always be recorded in the [rules.md](./rules.md) and all information about players and resources will be recorded in the [players.md](./players.md).
+To participate all you need is a [github account](https://github.com/join) and a basic understanding of [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Rules will always be recorded in the [rules.md](./rules.md) and all information about players and resources will be recorded in the [players.md](./players.md).

 ### propose a rule amendment
 1. Click `rules.md`
 1. Click the pencil icon to edit the file.
 1. Write your proposed change in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-Give a short title to your change, and an more in-depth reasoning behind it.
-Then click `propose file change`.
+Give a short title to your change and then a more in-depth reasoning behind it.
+Then click "Propose file change".
 1. Click "Propose file change" then "Create Pull Request".
+1. This will create a "Pull request".
+PLayers now will vote and comment on it, and hopefully a mod will merge it, if it passes.

 **protip:** If you need some inspiration for a rule name, [check out this](https://en.wikipedia.org/wiki/List_of_Latin_legal_terms)

 ### comment and vote on amendments
 1. Click the 'Pull requests' along the top.
-1. Click on the pull request you wish to vote or comment on.
+1. Click on the amendment (read: pull request) you wish to vote or comment on.
 1. Write your comment or vote.
 For voting, use the reactions on the top comment to vote. :+1: to vote for it and :-1: to vote against.
 1. Only mods can merge in approved pull requests.
-Once a pull request is approved following the rules, add a message to the pull request using `@username` to notify the mod it's ready to be merged.
+Once a pull request is approved following the current rules, add a message to the pull request using `@modname` to notify the mod it's ready to be merged.
+They will then double check it and merge it.

 ### join the game
 1. Propose a change to the `players.md` where you are added to the list of current players with the starting resources outlined by the current state of the rules.